Human Body Facts

 The Spinosaurus was part of a group of dinosaurs known as theropods.

-The Spinosaurus lived during the Cretaceous period about 93 to 112 million years ago.
+The Spinosaurus lived during the Cretaceous period between 93 and 112 million years ago.

 The Spinosaurus roamed North Africa based on where fossilized skeletons have been discovered.